Isocitrate dehydrogenase 1: As a drug target

 Mutated and normal forms of IDH1 had been studied for drug inhibition both in silico and in vitro.

+Ivosidenib

 Ivosidenib was approved by the US Food and Drug Administration (FDA) in July 2018, for relapsed or refractory acute myeloid leukemia (AML) with an IDH1 mutation.
 Ivosidenib (AG-120) has exhibited potent anti-wtIDH1 properties in melanoma under low magnesium and nutrient levels, reflective of the tumor microenvironment in natura.
 Vorasidenib was approved for medical use in the United States in August 2024.
 Vorasidenib is the first approval by the FDA of a systemic therapy for people with grade 2 astrocytoma or oligodendroglioma with a susceptible isocitrate dehydrogenase-1 or isocitrate dehydrogenase-2 mutation.

 Ivosidenib is a highly selective, small-molecule inhibitor designed to target the mutant IDH1 enzyme.
 It works by reversibly inhibiting the mutated enzyme, effectively reducing the production of the oncometabolite D-2-hydroxyglutarate (D-2HG).
 By lowering D-2HG levels, ivosidenib helps restore normal cellular differentiation that is often disrupted in IDH1-mutant cancers, such as acute myeloid leukemia (AML) and cholangiocarcinoma.

 This therapeutic approach is based on the idea that altering the D-2HG concentration interferes with both cellular metabolism and epigenetic regulation, processes that are key to the cancerous transformation driven by IDH1 mutations.
 Specifically, ivosidenib targets IDH1 mutations at the R132 residue, particularly the R132H and R132C variants, which are among the most common in human cancers.

 In in vitro studies, ivosidenib has been shown to inhibit mutant IDH1 at significantly lower concentrations than it does the wild-type enzyme.
 This high level of specificity minimizes the impact on normal metabolic processes, enhancing its therapeutic efficacy while reducing off-target effects.
 The drug's targeted action offers promise for personalized cancer treatment by addressing the underlying metabolic disruptions caused by IDH1 mutations.

 Clinical trials have demonstrated that ivosidenib is effective in improving outcomes for patients with IDH1-mutant cancers, and its ability to reduce D-2HG levels is a critical component of its mechanism of action.

+Other approved drugs

+Olutasidenib and vorasidenib are both IDH1 inhibitors that have been approved for treating AML and glioma respectively.

+Investigational new drugs

+Safusidenib, selective IDH1 inhibitor that is being developed for glioma.